Written by: Gene Fitzgerald // Last Updated:

 Best for

 Iron-laden water can be a real pain.
-Not only does it stain toilets and sink.
+Not only does it stain toilets and sinks.
 At concentrations above 0.3 parts per million, iron will add unpleasant taste and smell to your water.
 And it doesn’t look delicious either.

 Well, here is the solution: A whole house water filter cartridge designed just for iron removal…